google-deepmind/gemma/README.md

 Additionally, our
 [examples/](https://github.com/google-deepmind/gemma/tree/main/examples) folder
-contain additional scripts to fine-tune and sample with Gemma.
+contains additional scripts to fine-tune and sample with Gemma.

 ### Learn more about Gemma